MAST-ULiege/TilmanLectures/1_FitGrowthData.md

     ## Loading required package: coda

 Now we load the data using the `read.table` function which store them in a "data frame" structure (`datain`).
-We then assign names to the columns of `datain`. ( Remember the command `c("R","g")` create a vector with two elements : "R" and "g").
+We then assign names to the columns of `datain`. ( Remember the command `c("R","g")` create a vector with two string elements : "R" and "g").
 Here *R* goes for *ressource availability* and *g* for corresponding *growth rates*.

 ``` r
 datain<-read.table(file="G1R1.txt")
 colnames(datain)<-c("R","g")
 ```

-The next block defines the function `Growth` using a simple Michalis-Menten function form
+The next block defines the function `Growth`, in the form of a Michalis-Menten dependency to resource availability.

 $g= g\_{max} \\frac{R}{R+k}$